NU-AquaLab/2024-SIGCOMM-VE/README.md

    pip3 install -r requirements.txt
    ```

+If the previous command encounters issues installing `rootpath`, please install it manually.

 ## Repository structure

 ### Data (`./data/`)

 The `./data/` directory can be downloaded from this [link to Google Drive](https://drive.google.com/drive/folders/17U65vO1cG6QT-MWw0eovgRVR-J1DUK-P).

 <b style="color: red;">Please note: Some datasets in this repository need to be retrieved using scripts.
 Carefully read the instructions provided in the sections below.</b>